-- Centering dignity, safety, and agency in all WASH infrastructure, from toilets placement to MHHM provision in shelters; - Working with and through women-led local actors who are already trusted in communities; - Embedding intersectionality into assessments, recognizing how gender intersects with disability, age, ethnicity, displacement, and class; - Investing in women's leadership and governance roles within WASH service delivery and decision-making bodies; - Addressing unpaid care burdens by designing systems that ease, rather than reinforce, the disproportionate load carried by women;
+- Centering dignity, safety, and agency in all WASH infrastructure, from toilets placement to MHHM provision in shelters: - · Working with and through women-led local actors who are already trusted in communities; - Embedding intersectionality into assessments, recognizing how gender intersects with disability, age, ethnicity, displacement, and class: - Investing in women's leadership and governance roles within WASH service delivery and decision-making bodies; - Addressing unpaid care burdens by designing systems that ease, rather than reinforce, the disproportionate load carried by women;

-Creating feedback and accountability mechanisms that shift power to users, particularly those historically excluded from formal planning.

-A Gender-Transformative Approach to WASH
+- Creating feedback and accountability mechanisms that shift power to users, particularly those historically excluded from formal planning. - A Gender-Transformative Approach

-(WeWorld's elaboration on "Gender transformative WASH infographic" created by Elaine Mercer6)
+(WeWorld's elaboration on "Gender transformative WASH infographic" created by Elaine Mercer)

-Mercer Elaine, 2019, Nine ideas for Gender Transformative WASH programming https://sanitationlearning-hub.org/2019/06/27/nine-ideas-for-gender-transformative-wash-programming/
+Mercer Elaine, 2019, Nine ideas for Gender Transformative WASH programming https://sanitationlearning-hub.org/2019/06/27/nine-ideas-for-gender-transformalocks or lighting, is not a neutral space; it heightens risks of gender-based violence.
+The ongoing defunding of sexual and reproductive health programming, particularly in conflict-affected countries like Ukraine, strips humanitarian WASH of its ability to protect, let alone empower.